a-memme/snapchat_correlation_analysis/README.md

 *(See [Regression_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Regression_analysis) for context)*
 - Unique Topsnap Views & Unique Completers
     - very close linear relationship to viewership (R2 = ~0.90)
-    - could potentially be perceived as an obvious finding as both metrics are by-nature viewership metrics in and of themselves.
+    - could potentially be perceived as an obvious finding as both metrics are by-nature viewership metrics.
-    - understanding that particular quality of viewership metrics (number of unique completers of content, and number of unique viewers per each individual snap in any particular set of content) move closely in tandem with the number of unique viewers.
+    - provides insight toward the quality of viewership metrics (number of unique completers of content, and number of unique viewers per each individual snap in any particular set of content) and how closely they move in tandem with unique viewership
 - Subcribers added
     - moderate linear relationship with viewership (R2 = ~0.80) - best modelled by a RLM to account for outliers.
 - Shares